tmtsoftware/esw/docs/src/main/technical/sequencer-tech.md

 * esw-ocs-handler -
 This handler module is responsible for providing HTTP routes for the Sequencer HTTP server.
-Sequencer provides an HTTP and Akka interface.
+Sequencer provides an HTTP and Pekko interface.
 The HTTP routes are defined and implemented here.

 ## Sequence execution process